AlessandroMiotto/ccsv/README.md

 Build from source
 --------------
-CCSV use make as build system and does not rely on any dependencies.
+CCSV use make as build system and OpenMP for multithreading.

 1. Clone the repository
     ```